New Parish Clerk appointed

 Parish litter picks – help clean up our community

-After a successful first litter pick in Sandyhurst Lane at Easter, litter picks have taken place in and around Boughton Aluph on 6 May, 15 July, 9 September and 14 October.
-A big thank you to everyone who took part.
+After a successful first litter pick in Sandyhurst Lane at Easter, litter picks have taken place in and around Boughton Aluph on 6 May, 15 July, 9 September and monthly thereafter.
+A big thank you to everyone who has taken part.
 If you would like to join a future litter pick or organise one in your area, please email the Parish Clerk.

 UPDATE: Litter picks will now take place in Boughton Aluph every second Saturday of the month between 11.00am and noon.
 Everyone is welcome.
 Equipment and protective clothing will be provided.
 Meet outside The Flying Horse at 11.00am.